2aloof/2al00f/README.md

 --/- airy x ANYONE shippers DNI 😭
 --/- i don't like $3xu4l or explicit jokes
 --/- please don't ask for my discord until we get to know each other a bit.. it's happened a couple times that ppl give me their dc then we just stop talking 'cause we're not really "friends"
+--/- i can be a bit of a pushover or trust too easily but please don't take advantage of me. i know there might be a bad person reading this but the most i can do is just as you to not..
+--/- back on the trust thing, i might tell you too much.. erm.. so like, sorry 😭 you can ask me to stop talking if you want just like try to be nice about it lol
 --/- I DO NOT ROLEPLAY NO MATTER WHAT. if i do ever roleplay it's barely 😭 so please don't try to roleplay with me --/- feel free to hide behind/cuddle me in game + kisses are fine with me :3 --/- i don't like swearing but i won't restrict you from doing that